 Designed by Tasso Katselas in the brutalist architectural style, the Information Sciences Building was purchased by Pitt in 1968.
-It houses classrooms, offices, the 70,000-volume School of Information Sciences Library, and the Elizabeth Nesbitt Room.
+It houses SCI classrooms, offices, a 70,000-volume library, and the Elizabeth Nesbitt Room.
 With more than 12,000 books and magazines dating from the 17th century to the present, the Nesbitt Room contains the Mister Rogers’ Neighborhood Archives and such rare books as a 1719 edition of Robinson Crusoe.